toddway/BuildChecks/README.md

     ./gradlew printChecks

-To post build checks to your remote source control system, run the `postChecks` Gradle task
+To postAll build checks to your remote source control system, run the `postChecks` Gradle task

     ./gradlew postChecks